| Guidelines for Referring Libraries | Guidelines for Supplying Libraries | Guidelines for Patrons | FAQs | RLP Participant List

 Libraries are expected to refer only patrons in good standing.
 Supplying libraries are expected to send the overdue notice to the LILRC office.
 LILRC notifies the library issuing the RLP card that materials are overdue and fines must be paid.

-The referring library assures that the borrower complies with the requirements of the supplying library.
 Referring libraries understand they are ultimately responsible for unpaid fines and fees incurred by their patrons.

 Supplying libraries know that responsible patrons are referred, and that the home library is ultimately responsible for the return of the books or for any fines and fees incurred.
 Libraries should send any overdue notices to LILRC promptly.